Hasanessaad/medical-route-optimizer/README.md

 # License

-This project was developed for educational purposes as part of the FIAP Tech Challenge.
+This project was developed exclusively for educational purposes as part of the FIAP Tech Challenge.